tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 changed.

 First, the server collects a set of candidate ECHConfigs.
-This set is determined in one of the two following methods:
+This set is determined by one of the two following methods:

 1. Compare ClientECH.config_id against identifiers of known ECHConfigs and select the one that matches, if any, as a candidate.